JuanFML/AcademyEncora/BuildPhase/README.md

-# Hello There once again
+# Build something from scratch phase